Internet Access and Use Policy

 • Patrons who use e-mail and other programs that require a log-in are responsible for closing those programs when they conclude their work.

-• Flash drives and compact discs may be used with all computers
+• Flash drives may be used with all computers

 • Failure to follow Library internet policies, guidelines, or procedures can result in a loss of the user’s access privileges.
 Illegal or disruptive behaviors can result in immediate termination of access and may necessarily involve intervention by law enforcement authorities.
 The Library reserves the right to terminate any internet search session, and users who fail to follow guidelines may indefinitely lose their access privileges, particularly in the case of repeat offenders.
 Users may appeal any termination of access privileges to the Library Director.
 Cases needing subsequent review may be taken to the Library Board.